Address: Amppipal Hospital, Palungtar Municipality – 11, Gorkha, Nepal, Tel: 00977-9846-208709.

-Amppipal is a village in the hilly region in the Southwestern part of the district Gorkha in the western region / Gandaki zone of Nepal at the base of the main range of the Himalaya mountains.
-In the surrounding districts live several 100.000 inhabitants.
-The hospital is situated above the river Chepe (say: chaypay) at an altitude of around 1.020 m (approximately 3.000 feet) above sea level.
-The panoramic view from the hospitals mountain towards the snow mountains of the Annapurna Range and Manaslu Himal is breathtaking.
+Amppipal is a small village and is located in the middle mountainous region of Nepal in the southwestern part of Gorkha district in the Western Region or Gandaki Zone of Nepal at the foot of the main range of the Himalayan Mountains.
+Several hundred thousand inhabitants live in the surrounding districts.
+The hospital is located on a mountain above the Chepe River at an altitude of 1,020 meters above sea level with a magnificent view of the snow-capped mountains of the Annapurna Range and Manaslu Himal.

 In the district of Gorkha and the surrounding areas, Amppipal is currently the only place with regular, surgical treatment facilities.
 The majority of patients come from the districts of Gorkha, Lamjung and Tanahun with walking distances or walking times usually ranging from half an hour to more than 12 hours.
 However, patients also come from up to three days’ walk away.

 The Amppipal Hospital was built in 1969 by the organisation “United Mission to Nepal”.
 It replaced an old pharmacy, which had been responsible for providing medical care to the population there for 12 years.
 In September 2001, “United Mission” stopped its work in Amppipal.
 The American physician Dr. Thomas Hale reports about the conditions at that time in his book “Don’t Let the Goats Eat the Loquat Trees” (Zondervan, Michigan, 1986).